-The Video window allows you to configure all video streams (the no. of stream available can be different for different models).
+The Video window allows you to configure all video streams (the number of streams available can be different for different models).
 You can configure the following:

 - 1. Codec: video compression codec in H.264, MPEG-4 or MJPEG.
 Note that MPEG-4 is not supported for Liveview. - 2.
-Frame size: video resolution.
+Frame size: Video resolution.
 Note that due to the limited CPU resources, you may not be able to change the resolution to a very high value.
 For example, 5MP in the 1920x1920 resolution. - 3.
 Maximum frame rate: the highest frame rate. - 4.
-Intra frame period: How often an I-frame will be inserted into the video stream. - 5.
+Intra frame period: This settin determines how often an I-frame will be inserted into the video stream. - 5.
 Smart Stream II: Some newer camera models come with Smart Stream features.
-Please refer to page 99 for detailed information. - 6.
+Please refer to page 97 for detailed information. - 6.
 Video quality: You may either select Constant bit rate or Fixed Quality as the defining rules for video transmission: